ocramz/petsc-hs/README.md

 ## Installation

 * First of all, a working installations of PETSc and MPICH (both configured as dynamic libraries) is required.
-Please refer to [this page](http://www.mcs.anl.gov/petsc/documentation/installation.html) for detailed instructions.
+Download the archive from [here](http://www.mcs.anl.gov/petsc/download/index.html) and please refer to [this page](http://www.mcs.anl.gov/petsc/documentation/installation.html) for detailed configuration and installation instructions.

 * The Haskell side is based on `inline-c`, which can be obtained from Hackage via `cabal install inline-c`.